dcao182/dcao182.github.io/index.md

 My GitHub page is http://github.com/dcao182.

-In January 2023, I graduated with a Bachelor of Science with Honors, Cum Laude in Computer Science from [California State University, Fullerton](http://www.fullerton.edu/).
+In 2023, I graduated with a Bachelor of Science with Honors, Cum Laude in Computer Science from [California State University, Fullerton](http://www.fullerton.edu/).
 My grade point average was 3.64 / 4.00.

-In January 2024, I enrolled at [Georgia Institute of Technology](https://www.gatech.edu/) for their Online Master of Science in Computer Science program.
+In 2024, I enrolled at [Georgia Institute of Technology](https://www.gatech.edu/) for their Online Master of Science in Computer Science program.

 ### California State University, Fullerton Projects
 ### CPSC 535 - Advanced Algorithms (Graduate Course)